• Skip to primary navigation

 Some are free, some are paid.1Please see my obligatory FTC Disclosure as well.

-These are all things I have personally used or deployed at companies and decided “hey, that’s pretty cool, I should tell others about that”.
+These are all things I have personally used or implemented for clients and decided “hey, that’s pretty cool, I should tell others about that”.

-If you have your own resources that you think other readers might like, send me a message and I’ll take a look.
+If you have your own resources that you like, send me a message and I’ll take a look.

 • Things for task management and personal project management.